bitcoinmono/bitcoinmono/README.md

 FORKS SCHEDULE : BTCM will fork at block 333000 (new algo Chukwa, reduced emission and reduced mixin range).

+TICKER : BTCM is in process to use new ticker BTCMZ due to conflict with another coin.

 ### Installing

 We offer binary images of the latest releases here: https://github.com/bitcoinmono/bitcoinmono/releases